PookariiAru/some-python-projects/README.md

 ## notes:

-Enjoy using some of my useless projects :)
+Enjoy using some of my projects :)

 (idk I'm doing)